top of page

 So how do you learn?
 What is your preferred learning style?
 By that, I mean how do you measure the acquisition and integration of your entrepreneurial journey, your organisational learning or other?
 Do you observe and do?
 Or read/watch/reflect and act? 🤷♂️

-Because founders’ rarely learn something after a single ‘download’ exposure such as a sprint on securing your leading investor workshop, it’s vital that entrepreneurial programmes ditch the “one and done” approach to startup training and adopt a more process-focused approach.
+Because founders’ rarely learn something after a single ‘download’ exposure such as a sprint on securing your leading investor workshop, it’s vital that entrepreneurial programmes ditch the “one and done” approach to startup training or the fast food fixing from the numerous advisory services in the ecosystem and adopt a more process-focused approach.
 Learning is a process and beating the forgetting curve requires a holistic approach to learning and development.

 One of the best ways to integrate learning is to increase your reflective practice, to slow down and reflect on the experience.
 Reflection can occur in an unstructured and independent way by encouraging learners to spend time thinking alone, in a structured and independent way using journaling about an experience, or in a structured and social way through coaching or debriefing peer discussion groups.